kangbeenlee/route-planning-algorithms-python/README.md

 Cautions
 -----

 * All codes in this repository are written in 2021 (when I was **"novice"** in python).
-So, there can be lots of unreasonable progamming styples.
+So, there can be lots of strange progamming styles.
 Please understand.

 Details
 -----